MichaelHarjani/BayWheels/readme.md

 user_class - separating out the BSFA subset of Members in user_type

-bike_id - Unique interger identifier of each bike, ride_type - whether the bike was a docked or electric version
+bike_id - Unique interger identifier of each bike, ride_type - Whether the bike was a docked or electric version

 rent_method - What method the user used to rent the bike (App or Clipper)

 start_date - started_at, but only the date
 start_year - started_at, but only the year
-start_month - started_at, but only the month
+start_hour - started_at, but the hour (0-23)
 start_dow - started_at, but only the day of week (0-6)
-start_hour - started_at, but the hour (0-23)
 start_yymm - started_at, but in year-month format (2020-04)
+start_month - started_at, but only the month

-dow - start_dow, dow strings for the days of the week instead of intergers
+dow - day of week in string form